SimplisticCode/Co-simulation-Verifier/README.md

 ## Testing the Uppaal model:

-The Uppaal model can be automatically verified using Uppaal using the  the shell script `generate_verify.sh`.
+The Uppaal model can be automatically verified using Uppaal using the shell script `generate_verify.sh`.

-In order to successfully run the verification the `verifyTA` executable of UPPAAL should be added in the system environment.
+To successfully run the verification, the `verifyTA` executable of UPPAAL should be added to the system environment.

 A single scenario can generated and verified using:
 ```